 - Play tell time games: Ask students what time of day they might eat breakfast, play outside, get on the school bus, etc.

 - Make a bottle cap clock for movement and learning with time telling (see below)

 We practiced time telling with recycled bottle caps for hands on learning while building a clock.

 My daughter was taught time telling this past year while in the first grade, but it was fun to work on the parts of a clock and to practice time telling to the minute.
 As she heads into second grade, she’ll be learning to tell time to the minute, so we added a minute component to our time telling with the bottle caps.

 How to teach kids how to tell time:

-We love to use bottle caps in learning activities: stamping sightwords, letter learning, or 10s counters, and are excited to add this activity to this month’s Learning with Free Materials series, part of the 31 Days of Homeschooling Tips as we blog along with other bloggers with learning at home tips and tools.
+We love to use bottle caps in learning activities: stamping sight words, letter learning, or 10s counters, and are excited to add this activity to this month’s Learning with Free Materials series, part of the 31 Days of Homeschooling Tips as we blog along with other bloggers with learning at home tips and tools.

-Use the marker to write the 5’s numbers on the opposite side of the bottle caps.
+Use the marker to write the minute numbers on the opposite side of the bottle caps.
 So, when they flip over the number one, it will have “5” written on the other side.
 Number 2 will have “10” written on the other side.

-Be sure to have your child identify the names of the hands as part of this learning and clock building activity.
+Be sure to have your child identify the names of the hour hand and minute hand as part of this learning and clock building activity.

 On the glass plate, pour a small amount of water.
 The added sensory component of the water is fun for a spin on this clock building task, because the bottle caps and the foam craft sticks will stick to the glass dish with the water.
 Practice moving the hands around to tell different times.